Ducks Unlimited Canada responds to B.C. Budget 2022 — Ducks Unlimited Canada Skip to main content

 DUC is urging the Province to invest in protecting and restoring wetland habitats as part of its nature-based approach to fighting climate change.

-DUC is urging the Province to invest in protecting and restoring wetland habitats as part of its nature-based approach to fighting climate change. © DUC
+DUC is urging the Province to invest in protecting and restoring wetland habitats as part of its nature-based approach to fighting climate change. © Ducks Unlimited Canada

 Building a better, climate-resilient province will require ongoing investments in wetlands